samlobel/GO_ENGINE/README.md

 that playing the games is SO by far the most time-consuming part.
 It might even be good to not just save the game_state, but to save all of the inputs.

+Wow, that was a historic mess.
+I spent all night training something to output a uniform distribution.
+It's because I used too much negative reinforcement, I like the thing I'm going to do a lot more.